 U.S. Code, Title 38, Sections 1674 and 1724, requires that education assistance benefits to veterans and other eligible persons be discontinued when the student ceases to make satisfactory progress toward completion of her or his training objective.
 Accordingly, LMU will discontinue certification of enrollment and will inform the VA of a termination (due to unsatisfactory academic progress) for undergraduate students who remain on academic probation for two consecutive semesters and are subject to disqualification, and for graduate students who are subject to disqualification.
 This may result in the student being over paid.
 Students have a right to appeal terminations.
 The VA determines whether or not payment will be terminated and the conditions for reinstatement.

-Academic Standing: Probation or Disqualification
+Academic Standing: Probation and Disqualification

 The VA uses the same progress standards listed in the LMU catalog.
 If low grades lead to academic probation or eventual disqualification from the University, the probation and disqualification status are reported to the VA.